Canadian DRIP FAQ

 Click HERE to see a selected list of American DSPP that are Fee-Free (Credit: MGK65)

-Unfortunately, unlike in the U.S. where DRIPs and SPPs are popular and automatic direct purchases are common, here in Canada this is not the case.
-DRIP investors looking to have automatic Optional Cash Purchases are out of luck.
-There is one workaround: Transfer Agents have been known to accept post-dated cheques for the monthly plans, so you could mail in several cheques at once.
-One exception is that RioCan REIT (REI.un) and Canadian REIT (REF.un) both offer pre-authorized purchases/chequing (PAP/PAC) plans.
+If not offered, you can also send post-dated cheques for the monthly plans, so you could mail in several cheques at once.
+Another exception is that RioCan REIT (REI.un) and Canadian REIT (REF.un) both offer pre-authorized purchases/chequing (PAP/PAC) plans.

 16. How do you turn off a DRIP?
 Or what do I do when I want money from my DRIPs?

 A number of reasons could want you do start receiving cash: Your goals for your portfolio have been reached, life events changed and added income are needed or you maybe want to redirect the dividends to other investments.
 Whatever the reason, every DRIP can be "turned off" and you the shareholder would start receiving the dividends by cheque or direct deposit.
 You would need to contact the Transfer Agent responsible in writing and ask they stop the DRIP for you.
 That's all.
 It's your money, you can do whatever you want with it.

 17. What is a DRIP account or, How do I open a DRIP account?

 You don't DRIP an account, you participate in a company's DRIP and SPP Plans for their stock.
 This can be done 2 ways: Traditional way, as a registered shareholder as mentioned in the DRIP Primer, where the transfer agent manages your holdings and administers the plans, or synthetically (as mentioned above in Q.#10) using a discount broker where you are the 'Beneficial Owner'.